 Turns out, travelling with a baby can be quite stressful.
 Who knew, eh?
-We’re both relatively experienced travellers and have honed our ability to pack light over many trips, something we knew would take a dent with the addition of a baby but the question remained, how prepared were we for our first flight and trip abroad with Baby Fork?
+We’re both relatively experienced travellers and have honed our ability to pack light over many trips, something we knew would take a dent with the addition of a baby but the question remained, how prepared were we for our first travels with Baby Fork?

 As I’ve posted about previously, we chose Amsterdam as the destination for Baby Fork’s first trip abroad.
 It seemed to offer a decent combination of a short flight time, good public transport and all the convenience a major European city can offer to cope with any unforeseen situations.

 I can’t really imagine doing a hotel with a baby this age (16 months).
 Surely a successful bed time routine with a baby in a hotel room just results in a few silent hours trapped in said room trying not to disturb the baby?
 With that in mind, we booked an Airbnb a short train ride from the city centre that looked to offer the right balance of amenity and price.

 We began our trip by driving to Leeds-Bradford airport where we’d stumped up for parking a short walk from the terminal to ensure maximum convenience, particularly on the return leg when we were unsure how well Baby Fork would have coped with the flight.
 This was more costly than the shuttle bus service we would normally plump for, but was worthwhile for the removal of a potential point of failure.

 Security was relatively painless and the staff were perfectly helpful.
 This was when we started to appreciate the convenience of the Pockit stroller that we’d picked up from some friends, fresh returned from a trip to Sri Lanka.
 Being able to fold this into an improbably small package before reconstituting airside was a great advantage and much more preferable to having to check the pushchair into baggage.